Bria-AI/ComfyUI-BRIA-API/Readme.md

 ### **GenFill**
 This node is used to generate objects by prompt in a specific region of an image.
 This functionality is powered by BRIA's ControlNet Generative Fill. [[🤗model card](https://huggingface.co/briaai/BRIA-2.3-ControlNet-Generative-Fill)] [[🤗HF demo](https://huggingface.co/spaces/briaai/BRIA-Generative-Fill-API)]

-<h2> Product Shot Generation Nodes </h2>
+## Product Shot Generation Nodes

-Create high-quality product images, including cutouts, packshots, shadows, and lifestyle scenes, for catalogs and online stores. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Product-Shots-Generation)]
+These nodes create high-quality product images for eCommerce workflows. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Product-Shots-Generation)]

 ### **ShotByText**
 This node is used to modify the background in an image by providing a prompt, This functionality is powered by BRIA's ControlNet Background-Generation.[[🤗ContrlNet model card](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen)] [[🤗HF demo](https://huggingface.co/spaces/briaai/Product-Shot-Generation)].